Cover photo by Rob Dickinson.

 Behaviour

-Brachythemis lacustris is a gregarious species.
-Many individuals of both sexes and varying ages, may be found on the same overhanging reed.
-Rather inconspicuous, despite the males bright colouration, as they tend to sit low down along the inside of river channels.
-Fairly confiding and reluctant to fly.
-Hunts tiny flying insect in short, darting flights before quickly returning to a perch.
+The Red Groundling is a gregarious species.
+Many individuals of both sexes and of varying ages, may be found on the same overhanging reed.
+It is rather inconspicuous, despite the males bright colouration, as they tend to sit low down along the inside of river channels.
+The Red Groundling is fairly confiding and reluctant to fly.
+It hunts small flying insect in short, darting flights before quickly returning to a perch.

 Status and Conservation